-As you wander these woods you’ll be walking among at least 45 different types of trees.
-This is because the preserve is a patchwork of tracts that were once farmland abandoned at different time periods.
-Some of these trees date back as far as the 1720’s.
+As you wander these woods, you’ll be walking among at least 45 different types of trees.
+This is because the preserve is a patchwork of tracts once farmland abandoned at different periods.
+Some of these trees date back as far as the 1720s.

 When you see the canal, bear left.
-This will put you on the Rivers Edge Trail and will shortly put you at the suspension bridge.
+This will put you on the Rivers Edge Trail and shortly put you on the suspension bridge.

 Continue Your Hike